Signals and Reload

 - Worker thread count and Tokio runtime parameters.

 After reload, SHOW CONFIG reflects the new values.
 Existing client connections are not re-evaluated against the new pg_hba.conf — only new connections.
+Existing TCP sockets also keep the socket buffer size that was applied when the socket was created.

-Graceful shutdown (SIGTERM)
+Immediate shutdown (SIGTERM)

 kill -TERM $(pidof pg_doorman)